Persecution of Dalits: India

-Two separate approaches to improving the condition of the people known now as the Dalits came during the fight for Indian independence from the British.
-The first was led by Mahatma Gandhi who believed that the status of Dalits should be increased while maintaining elements of the traditional caste system.
-B. R. Ambedkar, a Dalit politician and a lawyer claimed that "untouchability" can only be destroyed by destroying the caste system.
+Various approaches to improving the condition of the people known now as the Dalits came during the fight for Indian independence from the British rule.
+By 1942, the scheduled castes were allowed 8.5% reservation in central and other services.
+New developments took place after India achieved independence.

-New developments took place after India achieved independence when the policy of caste-based reservation of jobs was formalized with lists of Scheduled Castes and Scheduled Tribes.
 Since 1950, the country has enacted many laws and social initiatives to protect and improve the socio-economic conditions of its Dalit population.

 According to data collected by India's National Crime Records Bureau for the year 2000, 25,455 crimes against Dalits were committed in the year 2000, the latest year for which the data is only available, 2 Dalits are assaulted every hour, 3 Dalit women are raped every day, 2 Dalits are murdered, and 2 Dalit homes are set on fire every day.
 These figures, however, do not reflect the true extent of crimes against Dalits.
 Since the caste system, which is based on Hindu religious teachings, is often supported by the police, village councils, and public officials; many crimes go unreported because of fear of retaliation, police harassment, and no trust in the police department.
 Amnesty International documented a high number of sexual assaults against Dalit women, which were often committed by landlords, upper-caste villagers, and policemen, according to a study published in 2001.
+In 2022, about 57,582 cases of crimes against SCs were registered, showing an increase of 13.1% from 50,900 cases registered in 2021.